 The house has the appearance of a medieval manor house but is not quite what it seems.
 Christopher Lloyd’s father, Nathanial bought the original mid 15th century house in 1909 and had it combined with another of his properties, a 16th Century house, which was moved to the site from Benenden in neighbouring Kent.
 The amalgamation and extension of the property was designed by architect Edwin Lutyens.
 Nathanial and Lutyens began the garden but it was Christopher who was born at the house in 1921 who made it famous and what it is today.

 I said that the garden is known for its bonkers colours and here in April drifts of tulips prove the rule.
-This image may look over saturated, but on a bright spring day the tulips really are that bold; sticking out like like beacons amongst the fresh spring green.
+This image may look oversaturated, but on a bright spring day, the tulips really are that bold; sticking out like beacons amongst the fresh spring green.

 The same view a month later.
 The tulips have gone and the tall fennel Ferula tingitana “Cedric Morris” is in full flower.

 In parts the garden is very traditional with topiary yew hedges.
-These are peacocks, apparently; I have to confess that I thought the ones on the left were teapots.
+These are peacocks, apparently; I have to confess that I thought the top ones above were teapots.

 Here the Gunnera manicata is starting to take off in the boggy margins of the lower moat and the yellow flower spikes of the Skunk Cabbage (Lysichiton americanum) just ready to open.